Saddle-To-Saddle Dynamics in Deep ReLU Networks: Low-Rank Bias in the First Saddle Escape: Introduction

 \subsection{Saddle-to-Saddle dynamics}

 This motivates the study of the saddle-to-saddle regime for even smaller initializations.
 As the name suggests, this regime is characterized by GD visiting a number of saddles before reaching a global minimizer.
 Roughly speaking, because of the small initializations, GD starts in the vicinity of the saddle which lies at the origin in parameter space and remains stuck there for a number of steps until it finds an escape direction, leading to a sudden drop in the loss.
 This escape direction exhibits a form of approximate sparsity (amongst other properties) that is preserved by GD.
 At this point, the level of sparsity can either be enough to fit the training data in which case the loss will drop to zero and training will stop, but if the network is `too sparse' to fit the data, GD will approach another saddle at a lower cost (which is locally optimal given the sparsity) before escaping along a less sparse escape direction.
 GD can visit a sequence of saddles before reaching a final network that fits the data while being as sparse as possible.
-This has been described as performing a greedy algorithm \cite{li2020towards} where one tries to find the best data-fit with a sparsity constraint that is gradually weakened until the training data can be fitted.
+This has been described as performing a greedy algorithm \citep{li2020towards} where one tries to find the best data-fit with a sparsity constraint that is gradually weakened until the training data can be fitted.

-Such incremental learning dynamics were first observed in diagonal linear networks \cite{saxe_2014_exact,Saxe_2019_independent_diag,gidel_2019_independent_diag} (and by extension to linear CNNs, which are diagonal nets in Fourier space), before being extended to linear fully-connected networks \cite{arora_2019_matrix_factorization,li2020towards,jacot-2021-DLN-Saddle,tu_2024_mixed_dynamics_DLN}.
+Such incremental learning dynamics were first observed in diagonal linear networks \citep{saxe_2014_exact,Saxe_2019_independent_diag,gidel_2019_independent_diag} (and by extension to linear { Convolutional Neural Networks}, which are diagonal nets in Fourier space), before being extended to linear fully-connected networks \citep{arora_2019_matrix_factorization,li2020towards,jacot-2021-DLN-Saddle,tu_2024_mixed_dynamics_DLN,kunin_2024_linear_net_unbalanced}.
 These result in coordinate sparsity of the learned vector for diagonal networks and rank sparsity of the learned matrix for fully-connected networks.